About this Course

 - grant bail

-There are a number of restrictions/pre-requisites when it comes to applying for Cdec registration – please ensure you check these below, before enrolling.
+There are a number of restrictions/pre-requisites when it comes to applying for the commissioner for declarations course and following this registration – please ensure you check these below, before enrolling.

 For anyone wishing to become a Justice of the Peace, please see our Justice of the Peace course page for further information.

-Note: for international students – we are not CRICOS registered, please check your visa requirements for enrolment.
+Note: For international students – we are not a CRICOS training organisation.
+Please check your visa requirements for enrolment.
 We cannot accept international students who are here on a student visa.

 Face to Face or Virtual Classroom